NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/DNA-Storage.page.md

 POST of test order bundle with {{pagelink:ServiceRequest-NonWGSTestOrderForm-UsingStoredSample-Example}}

-### 3. Lab recieves test request, accepts test request once sample and request are aligned
+### 3. Lab receives test request, accepts test request once sample and request are aligned

 PUTT of {{pagelink:Task-NonWGSTestOrderFormAccepted-UsingStoredSample-Example}}